cfpb/design-system/docs/pages/links.md

         variation_description: A destructive action is an action that will lead to data loss, for example, deleting data from a form or removing a file that was previously uploaded.
-Although a destructive action can be visually styled as a button, we recommend using the destructive link (shown below) for consistency with other cf.gov products.
+Although a destructive action can be visually styled as a button, we recommend using the destructive link style (shown below) for consistency with other cf.gov products.
         variation_specs: ""
       - variation_is_deprecated: false
         variation_name: Printed links